Briefing Book for the President of the Queen's Privy Council for Canada (December 2019)

 The CEO serves a 10-year term and may be removed only for cause by the Governor General on joint address of the Senate and House of Commons.

-The CEO reports to Parliament on the administration of a general election, by-election or referendum and on his or her planned spending and expenditures.
-He or she also makes recommendations to Parliament on legislative changes that he or she considers beneficial.
-The CEO communicates with the government through the designated minister responsible for the CEA—currently the Minister of Democratic Institutions.
+The CEO reports to Parliament on the administration of a general election, by-election or referendum and on their planned spending and expenditures.
+They also make recommendations to Parliament on legislative changes that they consider beneficial.
+The CEO communicates with the government through the designated minister responsible for the CEA—previously the Minister of Democratic Institutions.

-The CEO appears regularly before the House committees responsible for electoral matters—namely, the Standing Committee on Procedure and House Affairs in the House of Commons.
-He or she also appears from time to time before the Standing Committee on Legal and Constitutional Affairs in the Senate and any other committee upon request.
+The CEO appears regularly before the House committee responsible for electoral matters—namely, the Standing Committee on Procedure and House Affairs in the House of Commons.
+They also appear from time to time before the Standing Committee on Legal and Constitutional Affairs in the Senate and any other committee upon request.

 The CEO also provides technical advice to committees, upon request, on legislation and any other issue a committee is studying.

 The other agents of Parliament perform primarily a "watchdog" function in overseeing the actions of the government of the day.
-The CEO is unique among them in that the mandate of Elections Canada includes a significant operational aspect—managing the delivery of federal elections, by-elections and referendums.
+The CEO is unique among them in that the mandate of Elections Canada includes a significant operational aspect—managing the delivery of federal elections, by-elections and referendums, and monitoring political entities, rather than the government.

-In recent years, the CEO and the other agents of Parliament have worked together to develop a common approach on various matters, such as government policies, that impact their independence.
+In recent years, the CEO and the other agents of Parliament have worked together to develop a common approach on various matters that impact their independence, such as government policies.

-Elections Canada's duties cover both operational and regulatory matters.
+Elections Canada's duties cover matters relating to both electoral operations and regulatory compliance.

-- Conducting public education and information programs on the electoral process for students at the primary and secondary levels.
+- Implementing public education and information programs to inform the general public about the electoral process

-- Carrying out studies on voting, including studies respecting alternative voting means, and devising and testing electronic voting processes for use in a future general election or by-election, subject to the approval of House of Commons and Senate committees.
+- Carrying out studies on voting, including studies respecting alternative voting means, and devising and testing new voting processes for use in a future general election or by election, subject to the approval of House of Commons and Senate committees

-- Examining and disclosing the financial returns of political entities, including candidates, political parties, electoral district associations, leadership contestants, nomination contestants of registered parties and third parties engaged in election advertising.
+- Disclosing the financial returns of political entities—including candidates, political parties, electoral district associations, leadership contestants, nomination contestants of registered parties and third parties engaged in election advertising—and verifying their compliance

 Elections Canada is funded by and operates under two separate budget authorities.